libwasm/libwasm/doc/libwasm.md

 If any of the the *-p* or *-P* options is also given then the output file will be a text file.

 #### The *-p* option.
-The *-p* option specifies that the internal data structure of the assembelr must be dumped in a human readable format.
+The *-p* option specifies that the internal data structure of the assembler must be dumped in a human readable format.
 The internal data structure represents all the sections and their content parsed from the inout file.